caddyserver/website/src/docs/markdown/caddyfile/options.md

 ##### `log`
-Customizes the named logger.
-The name can be passed to indicate a specific logger to customize the behavior for.
-If no name is specified, the behavior of the default logger is modified.
-This option can be specified multiple times to configure different loggers.
-You can read more about the default logger and other logging behaviors in the [logging documentation](/docs/logging).
+Configures named loggers.
+The name can be passed to indicate a specific logger for which to customize the behavior.
+If no name is specified, the behavior of the `default` logger is modified.
+Multiple loggers with different names can be configured by using the `log` multiple times.
+You can read more about the `default` logger and an explanation of [how logging works in Caddy](/docs/logging).

+The differs from the [`log` directive](/docs/caddyfile/directives/log), which only configures HTTP request logging (also known as access logs).
+The `log` global option shares its configuration structure with the directive (except for `include` and `exclude`), and complete documentation can be found on the directive's page.

 - **output** configures where to write the logs.
-See the [log directive](/docs/caddyfile/directives/log#output-modules) documentation for more information, which has the same structure.
+See the [`log` directive](/docs/caddyfile/directives/log#output-modules) for complete documentation.
 - **format** describes how to encode, or format, the logs.
-See the [log directive](/docs/caddyfile/directives/log#format-modules) documentation for more information, which has the same structure.
+See the [`log` directive](/docs/caddyfile/directives/log#format-modules) for complete documentation.
 - **level** is the minimum entry level to log.
-Default: `INFO`
+Default: `INFO`.
-- **include** identifies the loggers that are included in this log configuration.
-See the [JSON documentation](/docs/json/logging/logs/include/) for more information.
+- **include** specifies the log names to be included in this logger.
+For example, to include only logs emitted by the admin API, you would include `admin.api`.
-- **exclude** identifies the loggers that are excluded from this log configuration.
-See the [JSON documentation](/docs/json/logging/logs/exclude/) for more information.
+- **exclude** specifies the log names to be excluded from this logger.
+For example, to exclude only HTTP access logs, you would exclude `http.log.access`.

 ##### `grace_period`